ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 {% endhighlight %}
 * `@RequestLine`: is defining which verb and which uri path you are communicating to.
-* `@Headers`: is defining which request headers has to come with the request
+* `@Headers`: is defining the request headers that come with the request

 # Building an advanced custom Feign client
 When we need more advanced tooling inside our Feign client, there is the Feign configuration class where we can build and customize our Feign client.